Editing Paths

 Indicators

 The path editor uses various indicator types to show the nodes, control points and node selection of a path.
-The size and color of the node and control point indicators can be customized in the application preferences.
+The size and color of the node and control point indicators can be customized in the application settings.

 When no nodes are selected, the regular node indicators are shown with circles.
 The start and end nodes are shows as triangles, pointing to the path direction.

 When a node is selected, its tangent control points are also shown (for curves).
 When hovering over a line or curve segment, the direction of the path is shown with a triangle indicator.
-The selected node is shown with a different color (customizable in the preferences).
+The selected node is shown with a different color (customizable in the application settings).
 The control point and line colors are also customizable.

 Selecting Nodes